jiyutake/womp/README.md

 ## Installation/Usage

-This config is made for bspwm, and will only work for bspwm.
-No it will not work for Hyprland.
+This config is made for bspwm, and will only work for bspwm. **No, it will *not* work or support Hyprland**.

 That said, we only provide a shell, so you will have to set up a bspwm, sxhkd, and picom config yourself.
-This is done purposefully to ensure that you actually know how your system work.
+This is done purposefully to ensure that you actually know how your system work, and should not be too much of a trouble to you if you check the documentation and example configurations.

 ### Dependencies

 - pamixer
 - brightnessctl
 - playerctl
+- xdg-open
 - python gobject, dbus
 - jq
 - zenity